 6. Disable Handoff Feature

-Some users have reported fixing the problem of slow mouse by disabling the Handoff feature on Mac.
+Some users have reported fixing the slow mouse problem by disabling the Handoff feature on Mac.

-1. Click on Apple icon in top-menu bar and select System Preferences… or System Settings in the dropdown menu.
+1. Click on Apple icon in top-menu bar and select System Settings in the dropdown menu.

-2. On the next screen, click on General and uncheck Allow handoff between this Mac and your iCloud devices option.
+2. From System Settings screen, go to General and uncheck Allow handoff between this Mac and your iCloud devices option.

 7. Disable Bluetooth

-1. Click on Bluetooth icon located at the top-right corner and Turn OFF Bluetooth.
+1. Click on Bluetooth icon (top-right corner) and select Turn OFF Bluetooth option.

-2. After disabling Bluetooth, disconnect the Mouse from your Mac.
+2. After disabling Bluetooth, disconnect the Mouse from Mac and wait for 30 seconds.

-3. Wait for 30 seconds and connect the Mouse back to your Mac.
+3. After 30 seconds, connect the Mouse back to your MacBook.

 8. Adjust Tracking & Scrolling Speed

-If you find that the cursor is dragging or moving slowly, it is likely that the tracking speed of mouse has been set to a low value.
+If you find that the cursor is dragging or moving slowly, the problem is most likely due to the tracking speed of the Mouse being set to a low value.

-1. Click on Apple icon in top-menu bar and select System Preferences… or System Settings in the dropdown menu.
+1. Click on Apple icon in top-menu bar and select System Settings in the drop-down menu.

-2. On the next screen, click on the Mouse icon > on the next screen, adjust Tracking and Scrolling Speed by moving the slider to right.
+2. From System Settings screen, go to Mouse and adjust Tracking and Scrolling Speed by moving the slider to right.

-The change takes effect immediately, start using your Mouse and see if it feels faster than it was before.
+After this, start using the Mouse and see if it feels faster than before.

-NVRAM which stands for Non-Volatile Random-Access Memory stores settings of the keyboard, the mouse and all other external devices connected to your MacBook.
+NVRAM (Non-Volatile Random-Access Memory) stores the settings of the Keyboard, Mouse and all other External devices connected to a MacBook.

-Luckily, it is not difficult to Reset the NVRAM on your MacBook and this can be done by using steps as provided in this guide: How to Reset NVRAM or PRAM on Mac
+Luckily, it is not difficult to Reset NVRAM on a MacBook and you can find the steps to Reset NVRAM in this guide: How to Reset NVRAM or PRAM on Mac.